-“Mister Ed” Gotwalt is the owner of Mister Ed’s Elephant Museum and Candy Emporium and a beloved Gettysburg area legend.
+“Mister Ed” Gotwalt is the founder and former owner of Mister Ed’s Elephant Museum and Candy Emporium and a beloved Gettysburg area legend.
 Born in York, PA, in 1936 to a single mother, he learned early the value of hard work and ingenuity.
 He did not receive a formal education beyond the eighth grade, and eventually wound up at Giant Food Stores in Washington, D.C.
 He managed several Giant stores in the District, Maryland and Virginia before setting out on his own.
 In 1975, he opened Mister Ed’s: The Area’s Most Unusual General Store, about two miles from its current location.
 The business evolved, and so did Mister Ed.

 He remains a dreamer whose big ideas, commitment to customer service and love of family are the foundation of Mister Ed’s.

 Mister Ed is a self-made businessman who started work at just 6 years old selling outdated calendars door-to-door in York city to help his single mother put food on the table.
 As a child, he worked on farms, sold newspapers, and took care of his mother, not receiving a formal education past the eighth grade.
 As a teenager, he took a job with Giant Food Stores in Washington, D.C., then a small grocery chain, where he worked up the ranks to become a store manager.
 He left the grocery business briefly to operate businesses in Salisbury, MD.
 He opened The Hut, a pizza and sub take-out shop, and the Casa Del Ray, a restaurant and motel, before returning to Giant.